2026 LCS season: Format

-The Spring Split will feature eight (8) teams competing in a single-round robin tournament where all matches will be played in best-of-threes.
-The top six (6) teams will advance to the playoffs.
-The playoffs will mirror the LCS Lock-In Tournament, with all matches being played in best-of-fives and the top two teams qualifying for the 2026 Mid-Season Invitational.
+The Spring Split featured eight (8) teams competing in a single-round robin tournament where all matches were played in best-of-threes.
+The top six (6) teams advanced to the playoffs.
+The playoffs mirrored the LCS Lock-In Tournament, with all matches being played in best-of-fives and the top two teams qualifying for the 2026 Mid-Season Invitational.